Ucnt/chronicle-host-specific-traffic-alert-creator/README.md

 2. Ensure that your constants.py file DAYS_TO_GO_BACK variable is set to 1

-3. To create your test HTTP rule, run:
+3. To create your test HTTP rule, update the RULE_NAME and RULE_DESCRIPTION for HTTP, then run:

    ```
    python3 -m detect.v2.create_host_connection_rule --protocol HTTP